 The next step is to grind the nuts.
 I do this in a vita mix with a mix of 1:3 acorn to water, as I'm going to be cold-leaching them.
 You could also grind them in a grain mill.

 4. Cold leaching

 Once the acorns are ground, you cover them with 3x their volume of water.
 It should look like a brown slurry.
+Store the slurry in the fridge.
 Every day, for as long as it takes, carefully pour the water off, and add new water.
 After a few days, taste a bit of the nut meal and check for bitterness, once the bitterness is gone, the acorn meal is done leaching.

 Once the acorn meal is compltely leached, you're going to strain it out.
 But, not so fast.
 This time, instead of straining out the liquid and discarding down the drain, you can harvest it for eating.
 Think of it as low-tech nut milk.
 Indigenous cultures have been cooking with nut milk like this for a long time, and it is a really good base for a soup, or if some of the starch and fat is in it, cooked down into a sort of milk shake or sweet drink with a touch of cinnamon and maple syrup.

 There will also be a layer of starch you could harvest off the the layer of soaking meal, but I haven't done too much with that yet, so I pour it into the liquid and cook it down for cooking wild rice in.
 I don't usually save all of the pour-off water, but I'll save it when I start to get close to "the good stuff" if that makes sense.

 When you strain the acorn milk, line a strainer with cheesecloth, or use a chinois strainer (what I use) that is very fine to catch what will look like a big mess of clay.
 Leave the strainer in the fridge for a few hours to drain, and if you want, add the drained starch and water to what you poured off before for cooking or whatever.